armBookCodeExamples/Erratum/Chapter4/Readme.md

 > accumulatedDebounceMatrixKeyapadTime **<** DEBOUNCE_BUTTON_TIME_MS

 This issue is fixed in the new version of this chapter that is now available (see above).

+---

+### 4.4 Case study

+There is a delay missing in Code 4.22.
+There should be a delay as in Code 4.14 (i.e. delay(TIME_INCREMENT_MS);) so the debounce can be properly implemented.